StabbarN/postgres-language-server/agentic/pretty_printer.md

 - [x] DefElem (option name = value for WITH clauses)
 - [x] DeleteStmt (DELETE FROM ...
 [USING ...]
 [WHERE ...]
 [RETURNING ...] with WITH clause support)
 - [x] DiscardStmt (DISCARD ALL|PLANS|SEQUENCES|TEMP)
+- [x] DistinctExpr (planner form of IS DISTINCT FROM emitted via deparse to recover operator tokens)
 - [x] DoStmt (DO language block)
 - [x] DropStmt (DROP object_type [IF EXISTS] objects [CASCADE])
 - [x] DropOwnedStmt (DROP OWNED BY roles [CASCADE|RESTRICT])